CroatianMeteorNetwork/RMS/README.md

 You can view the recorded data using the [CMN_binViewer](https://github.com/CroatianMeteorNetwork/cmn_binviewer) software.

 #### Viewing FR bin files (fireball detections)
-You may notice that there are some FR .bin files in the night directory (as opposed to FF .bin, which are storing the compressed video data).
-The FR .bin files are created by the fireball detector, which detects brighter meteors as well.
+You may notice that there are some FR files in the night directory (as opposed to FF, which are storing the compressed video data).
+The FR files are created by the fireball detector, which detects brighter meteors as well.
 To see the detection, run:

 ```
 python -m Utils.FRbinViewer ~/RMS_data/YYYMMDD_hhmmss_uuuuuu